Ramones: Transitional period (1978–1983)

 Tommy, tired of touring, left the band in early 1978.
 He continued as the Ramones' record producer under his birth name of Erdelyi.
-His position as drummer was filled by Marc Bell, who had been a member of the early 1970s hard rock band Dust, Wayne County, and the pioneering punk group Richard Hell & the Voidoids.
+His position as drummer was filled by Marc Bell, who had been a member of the early 1970s hard rock band Dust, Wayne County, and the pioneering punk group Richard Hell and the Voidoids.
 Bell adopted the name Marky Ramone.
 Later that year, the band released their fourth studio album, and first with Marky, Road to Ruin.
 The album, co-produced by Tommy with Ed Stasium, included some new sounds such as acoustic guitar, several ballads, and the band's first two recorded songs longer than three minutes.
 It failed to reach the Billboard Top 100.
 However, "I Wanna Be Sedated", which appeared both on the album and as a single, would become one of the band's best-known songs.
 The artwork on the album's cover was done by Punk magazine cofounder John Holmstrom.

-After the band's movie debut in Roger Corman's Rock 'n' Roll High School (1979), renowned producer Phil Spector became interested in the Ramones and produced their 1980 album End of the Century.
-There is a long-disputed rumor that during the recording sessions in Los Angeles, Spector held Johnny at gunpoint, forcing him to repeatedly play a riff.
+After the band's movie debut in Roger Corman's Rock 'n' Roll High School (1979), producer Phil Spector became interested in the Ramones and produced their fifth album End of the Century (1980).
+There is a long-disputed rumor that during the recording sessions in Los Angeles, Spector held Dee Dee at gunpoint, forcing him to repeatedly play a riff.
 Although it was to be the highest-charting album in the band's history—reaching number 44 in the United States and number 14 in Great Britain—Johnny made clear that he favored the band's more aggressive punk material: "End of the Century was just watered-down Ramones.
 It's not the real Ramones."
 This stance was also conveyed by the title and track selection of the compilation album Johnny later oversaw, Loud, Fast Ramones: Their Toughest Hits.
 Despite these reservations, Johnny did concede that some of Spector's work with the band had merit, saying "It really worked when he got to a slower song like 'Danny Says'—the production really worked tremendously.
 'Rock 'N' Roll Radio' is really good.
 For the harder stuff, it didn't work as well."
 The string-laden Ronettes cover "Baby, I Love You" released as a single, became the band's biggest hit in Great Britain, reaching number 8 on the charts.